top of page

 kekaaniau H.L.
 Chase.jpg

-Princess Elizabeth was officially proclaimed Eligible to be a Ruler by the Royal Decree of H.M.
+King Kamehameha III officially proclaimed 15 members within the Royal House to be Eligible Rulers and invested them with lifetime appointments under strict guidelines.
+All Eligible Rulers were made Pre-emptive to the throne as they were groomed to be rulers under the mandates of H.M.
 King Kamehameha III.
-The king proclaimed 15 Eligible Rulers and invested them with lifetime appointments under strict guidelines.
-They were made pre-emptive to the throne as a safeguard in order to prevent anarchy if the throne was unoccupied at anytime after any dynastic line of succession came to an end according to the constitutional laws of the Hawaiian Kingdom.
+Therefore, they were given first rights to the throne as a candidate to be the sovereign over any other aliʻi of the nation.
+This was instituted as a safeguard in order to prevent anarchy if the throne was unoccupied at anytime after any dynastic line of succession came to an end according to the constitutional laws of the Hawaiian Kingdom.

 All of the Eligible Rulers where selected by the highest aliʻi rank within the royal family of Hawaiʻi descended from the King Keawe royal line of Hawaiʻi.
 High Chiefess Princess Elizabeth was selected due to her high rank as the senior line of Keoua Nui, grandson of King Keawe and the founder of the Kamehameha Dynasty, the father of H.M.
 King Kamehameha I who founded the Hawaiian Kingdom under his absolute rule.